adepane/laravel-brain/README.md

 ## Security

-The `/_laravel-brain` routes are only registered in `local` environment by default.
+The `/_laravel-brain` routes are only registered in the `local` environment by default.
 Since it's a `require-dev` dependency, it will not be present in production builds (`composer install --no-dev`).

 If you do install it in a non-production environment accessible over a network, consider protecting the routes with middleware.